Sinchananiranjan/ANOMALYDETECTION/README.md

-Certainly!
-Here's the updated and polished version of your project README with a **direct Kaggle link** and a clear explanation of how the fraud detection works using an autoencoder:

----

 # 💳 Credit Card Fraud Detection using Tabular Autoencoder

 An unsupervised deep learning model to detect fraudulent credit card transactions by identifying anomalies in transaction behavior.